Are repairs to investment property tax deductible?

 Therefore, it takes its ordinary meaning, “the restoration of a thing to a condition it formerly had without changing its character”.
 (W Thomas & Co v.FC of T (1965) 115 CLR 58).

-It is confusing whether repairs to investment property are tax-deductible, and sometimes it’s best to contact us and speak to an expert.
+Whether repairs to investment property are tax-deductible is confusing, and sometimes it’s best to contact us and speak to an expert.

 Tax ruling TR 97 /23 is the Bible for defining what constitutes a repair and what doesn’t.